Unlocking Past Information: Temporal Embeddings in Cooperative Bird's Eye View Prediction: Experiments

-The best model selection is determined based on the Intersection over Union (IoU) metric calculated on the evaluation dataset.
+The best model selection is determined based on the IoU calculated on the evaluation dataset.
 Since we provide a universal temporal module that can seamlessly integrate with all cooperative perception models, our focus remains on retaining the knowledge gained from models' (pre-)training on non-temporal information.
-To achieve this, we pre-generate BEV embeddings for each model before initiating training for the temporal module.
-Consequently, during the training of the temporal module, we entirely remove the original models' backbone.
-Instead, we utilize the cooperative BEV embeddings of a model as input while maintaining the original decoder of the model in a frozen state, leaving the parameters of the pre-trained model unchanged.
-The substantial reduction in computational complexity significantly decreases training time, plummeting from approximately 50 minutes per epoch to a mere 3 minutes per epoch when executed on an NVIDIA A6000 GPU.
+To achieve this, we pre-generate BEV embeddings for each model and entirely remove the original model backbones to only train the temporal module.
+We utilize the cooperative BEV embeddings of a model as input while maintaining the original decoder (frozen), leaving the parameters of the pre-trained model unchanged.
+The substantial reduction in computational complexity significantly decreases training time, plummeting from approximately 50 minutes to a mere 3 minutes per epoch when executed on an NVIDIA A6000 GPU.